JustineDevs/Hyperkit-Agent/hyperkit-agent/docs/EMERGENCY_RESPONSE.md

 - Fixed: [Date/Time]
 - Deployed: [Date/Time]

 We appreciate your responsible disclosure.
-You will be credited in our security changelog.
+You are credited in our security changelog.

 Best regards,
 HyperKit Security Team